gradvohl/YAPTT/syncThreads/conditionVariableExample/README.md

 ## Problem description and the strategy to solve it
 In this problem, we have two threads.
-The first of them will remain blocked until the second thread signalizes that it generates a specific number (7).
+The first will remain blocked until the second thread signalizes that it generates a specific number (7).

 ### Condition variable declaration, initialization, and destroy
 As we mentioned before, it is necessary to declare a condition variable and a mutex.
 The second parameter is ``NULL`` because we will use the default attributes for the variables.
 Therefore, the commands are the following: